EmilyMabie/WeeklyAccomplishments/README.md

 Month | Accomplishments
 ------------ | -------------
 Month Six | Transitioned to focus on domestic curriculums.
-Month Seven | ...
+Month Seven | Performed "deep dive" audit and revision of programs to address retention.
 Month Eight | Vetted, interviewed, and recommended candidates for additional Instructional Designer roles.
 Revised and edited the template course used for new content creation in the LMS.
 Advised UX/UI/Development departments on Curriculum Admin needs.
+Co-authored, scripted, storyboarded, filmed, and edited a five video series on metacognition.